Do you know how to stay safe when climbing the mast? How about protecting someone working on the deck at the same time?

 - If we have to test a masthead instrument, it’s far easier to explain what to check and any problems seen.

 These headsets are not cheap but they are lightweight, rechargeable, don’t have a big battery pack and don’t fall off.
-They are available several places (note that these are sold individually so you have to order two):
+2Talk Headsets are now available at The Boat Galley Store.

 Carolyn Shearlock has lived aboard full-time for 17 years, splitting her time between a Tayana 37 monohull and a Gemini 105 catamaran.
 She’s cruised over 14,000 miles, from Pacific Mexico and Central America to Florida and the Bahamas, gaining firsthand experience with the joys and challenges of life on the water.